waleedrazakhan92/CensorSnip_me/README.md

     --skip_sound
 ```
 ## Sample Command (images folder):
-If you want to run inference on a directory of images then the following command will run inference on all the images and store them in a desired directory:
+If you want to run inference on a directory of images then the following command will run inference on all the images and store them in a desired directory.
+*Make sure to have atleast one of the four flags raised to visualize the results.*
+--save_FLAG     Will save explicit images in one directory and the non-explicit in the other
+--save_bbox     Will save explicit images(with drawn bounding boxes) in one directory and the non-explicit in the other
+--save_blur     Will save explicit images(with blurred explicit regions) in one directory and the non-explicit in the other
+--save_txt      Will save the text files with results for explicit images in one directory and the non-explicit in the other
 ```
 python3 dummy_main.py \
     --path_model '/pretrained_models/best_full_v0_640_aug_v2.pt' \
     --path_input 'folder/with/explicit_images/' \
     --path_results '../test_inference/' \
     --class_confidence_dict 0.2 0.2 0.2 0.7 0.2 \  ## list of 5 probabilities i.e 5 classes in the model
-    --adjust_fraction 1
+    --adjust_fraction 1 \
+    --save_FLAG \
+    --save_bbox \
+    --save_blur \
+    --save_txt
 ```
 You can limit the number of images on which you want to run inference on by adding the num_imgs flag.
 The resultant command will look like this:
 ```